Juan Bautista Martínez del Mazo: Descendants

 Mazo's first wife, Francisca de Silva Velázquez y Pacheco (1619–1658), gave him six children; she died shortly after the last child was born.
 His second wife, Francisca de La Vega, shown in his painting The Family of the Painter, died in 1665; they had four sons.
 His third wife was his sister-in-law, Ana de la Vega, who survived him and remarried.
 Through his daughter María Teresa Martínez del Mazo y Velázquez (1648–1692), he is an ancestor of the Marquesses of Monteleone, including Enriquetta (Henrietta) Casado de Monteleone (1725–1761) who in 1746 married Heinrich VI, Count Reuss zu Köstritz (1707–1783).
-Through them are descended a number of European royalty, among them Queen Sofía of Spain, Queen Beatrix of the Netherlands, King Carl XVI Gustaf of Sweden, King Albert II of Belgium, Hans-Adam II, Prince of Liechtenstein, and Henri, Grand Duke of Luxembourg.
+Through them, most of today’s European royalty descend, including: Queen Sofía of Spain, Queen Beatrix of the Netherlands, King Carl XVI Gustaf of Sweden, King Albert II of Belgium, Queen Margrethe II of Denmark, Hans-Adam II, Prince of Liechtenstein, and Henri, Grand Duke of Luxembourg.